ARCTraining/quant-python-03-2022/setup.md

 ---

 > ## Data
+> Data for this workshop can be downloaded in Repl.it via the `setup.py` script.
+This step will be
+> covered in the workshop.
 > Data for this lesson is from the
 > [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459).
 > Specifically, we use the following eight data files: